 Thanks to Pod Hodgson who has spent many a happy hour there, cleaning and tidying up and maintaining the site.
 Thanks Pod, great job

 It’s up to you now to keep these bins tidy, please use them only for glass re-cycling.
 DO NOT LEAVE ANY RUBBISH AT THIS SITE AND MAKE SURE THE GATES ARE KEPT CLOSED

 If you use Social Media and have received comments which you feel have caused offence or upset you should report this to the police and not engage any further conversation

 Please behave responsibly yourself when using Social Media

 Please go to our web site and Projects Tab to get all the up to date information

 If you would like to help please get in touch to see what you can do.

 DOG WALKERS IN GRANGE MOOR

-Please, for your own safety, wear light coloured clothes, preferably high viz jackets so that motorists can see you clearly in the dark
+With the dark evenings now back with us please, for your own safety, wear light coloured clothes, preferably high viz jackets so that motorists can see you clearly in the dark

 FLY TIPPING IN GRANGE MOOR